SchneiderElectricBuildings/EBO-Servers/readme.md

 * soft core unlimited
 * hard core unlimited
 ```
 The container will look for dump files in /var/crash from the core_pattern above.
+Create the folder if it does not exist.
 That folder used must be writable by other or by the user/group 60606 used by the container.
 Working DNS is also a prerequisite for the container to be able to send the crash information to Schneider Electric, see below.